-In this course there are four multiple choice exams that will cover course reading and discussion material.
+In this course there is a Midterm Exam and Final Exam.
+Both exams are multiple choice and will cover course reading and discussion material.
+The final exam is not cumulative and will only include information covered after the Midterm exam.
 Each exam will be taken through the online Canvas system.
-Exams will open on Monday of the week of the exam and are due by Sunday at 11:59pm (See Course Schedule); it is suggested you begin your exam no later than 11:00pm on Sunday to give yourself enough time before the exam closes.
+See the Course Schedule for due dates of each exam; it is suggested you begin your exam no later than 11:00pm on the due date of the exam to give yourself enough time before the exam closes.
 You will only have one opportunity to complete the exam in a specified time period (see exam directions on Canvas for time allowance).
-Once your time is up, or you have reached the close of the week on Sunday at 11:59pm, Canvas will automatically close the exam.
-Viewing exam feedback for incorrect questions will be available on Monday after the due date has passed and will be available to view until Wednesday at 11:59pm of the respective week.
+Once your time is up, or you have reached the due date and time, Canvas will automatically close the exam.
+Viewing exam feedback for incorrect questions will be available the day after the due date has passed.
 It is recommended that you take notes on all of the readings ahead of time; there will not be time to search all the chapters for answers.
 Because the exam is open the entire week, no make-up exams are allowed.